Learning to teach a course in law and religion.

 The coursework in this advanced certificate program in religion and the rule of law prepares young scholars to teach a course on law and religion from national, international, and comparative perspectives.
 Each morning, participants attend two 90-minute classes led by a variety of distinguished law and religion scholars, all of whom are recognized as leading experts in the field.
 These lecturers—who come from various national, cultural, religious, and/or professional backgrounds—discuss law and religion topics from their unique perspectives.
 Morning classes feature casebook lectures, Q&A, small-group discussions, and other pedagogical methods.
 By the end of the course, participants should feel prepared to teach a course on comparative and international law and religion, adapted to their respective locales.

-Each participant who completes the program will receive a certificate of completion.
-This is not an academic credential from Oxford University, but we hope it will become a recognized international reference in the fields of law and religion, international human rights law, and comparative constitutional law.
+Each young scholar who completes the Program will receive a certificate of completion.
+This is not an academic credential from Oxford University or Brigham Young University; however, it is becoming a recognized international reference in the fields of law and religion, international human rights law, and comparative constitutional law.

-Presenting research to and networking with other scholars.
+Networking with and presenting research to other scholars.